Nutrition, Dietetics, and Food Sciences: BS

 A bachelor of science in nutrition, dietetics, and food sciences focuses on the scientific, economic, and social aspects of food production and consumption.
 Due to increased public awareness of the impact of food choices on short-term and long-term health, there is a greater demand for professionals in this field.

-In particular, the dietetics program at Utah State is accredited by the American Dietetic Association (ADA) and nationally recognized for its consistent near-100% pass rate on the national registration exam administered by the ADA (the average pass rate nationwide is 75-80%).
+In particular, the dietetics program at Utah State is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and nationally recognized for its consistent near-100% pass rate on the national registration exam administered by the Academy of Nutrition and Dietetics (AND) (the average pass rate nationwide is 75-80%).
 USU is also one of only 29 schools in the United States that offers both an undergraduate Coordinated Program in Dietetics (CPD) and a Didactic Program in Dietetics (DPD).

 Students must choose an emphasis.